-We have put together the ultimate checklist that you need to drive SEO success in 2020, covering 41 best practice points and tasks that you need to know about.
+It covers 41 best practice points and tasks you need to know about.

-We’ve broken this checklist down into sections that cover the main focus areas of SEO; the basics, keyword research, technical SEO, on-page SEO, and content and off-page factors.
+We’ve broken this checklist down into sections that cover the main focus areas of SEO:

 SEO Basics Checklist

-The following points are very much housekeeping tasks but form the basics of implementing a successful SEO strategy.
+The following tips are basic SEO tasks but serve as the foundation of a successful SEO strategy.

 1. Set Up Google Search Console and Bing Webmaster Tools

-If you have not got these set up, do so now, and thank us later.
+If you don’t have these set up, we highly recommend you do so.